 Stain Migration during Mechanical Stone Wash

 Due to the physical abrasion on the metal surfaces, metal dust may come off from the zip components and the mixture of the metal dust, stone fragments and dirt may remain on the metal surfaces of the zips.
 When they come in contact with the garment’s fabric, it may cause staining.
-Stain may look more obvious on lighter colour garments (image 1).
+Stain may look more obvious on lighter color garments (image 1).

 Unlike the stains caused by chemical reaction, this stain is physically attached to the surface of the fabric.
 Therefore, it can be simply removed by washing with organic solvent or detergent.

 In order to prevent the undesirable staining of the garment, the zips should be protected from any direct contact with hard objects (e.g. stones) during garment washes.
-To ensure that the zip is closed to the top and covered by the garment’s fabric throughout the washing process will minimise this problem.
+To ensure that the zip is closed to the top and covered by the garment’s fabric throughout the washing process will minimize this problem.